mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 A Client MUST also query the DNS server for TXT records.
 If available, these TXT records provide default connection string options.
-In most cases only one TXT record is necessary, unless the default options exceed the maximum length of 255 characters that TXT records allow for.
+In most cases only one TXT record is necessary.
+The maximum length of a TXT record string is 255 characters, but there can be multiple strings per TXT record.
+A Client MUST support multiple TXT record strings and concatenate them as if they were one single string in the order they are defined in each TXT record.
+The order of multiple character strings in each TXT record is guaranteed.
+The maximum total length of all strings in a single TXT record is about 65535 characters, but DNS providers and software might arbitrarily limit this to a smaller number.
 To allow for this case, a Client MUST allow for multiple TXT records for the same host name and consider the options in all of them.

 Information returned with each TXT record is a simple URI string, just like the options in a connection string.

-Although options in a connection string are separated by a ``&``, this character MUST NOT be present to separate options between TXT record strings as a separation is implied by using multiple TXT records.
+Although options in a connection string are separated by a ``&``, this character MUST NOT be present to separate options between TXT records as a separation is implied by using multiple TXT records.

 TXT records MAY be queried either before, in parallel, or after SRV records.